 Bereavement at work

-For many employers, it can be difficult to know how to respond when an employee is bereaved, and what can be done to ensure that the impact on both the individual and the organisation is minimised.
+Many employers find it difficult to know how to respond when an employee is bereaved, and how to ensure that the impact on both the individual and the organisation is minimised.
 With one in ten people in the UK likely to be affected by bereavement at any one time, employers can benefit from planning ahead.